syxanash/retrocomputing/powerbook-duo-280c/README.md

 ## Usage

-If you open [Archive.sit](https://github.com/syxanash/retrocomputing/raw/refs/heads/master/powerbook-duo-280c/Archive.sit) you should see the following files:
+Unpack [Archive.sit](https://github.com/syxanash/retrocomputing/raw/refs/heads/master/powerbook-duo-280c/Archive.sit) in your Classic Macintosh environment, you should see the following files:

 ```
 ├── assets/         // all assets used in the application